ravina029/RealEstateCapstoneEndToEnd/README.md

 Note: Streamlit runs on this port: 8501

-Overall, this project showcases the power of data science in real estate price prediction.
-By leveraging data collection, cleaning, feature engineering, model building with XGBoost achieving the best accuracy, and deployment on a cloud platform, the project aims to create a valuable tool for users to gain insights into the Gurgaon real estate market.
+Overall, this project showcases the power of data science in real estate.
+By leveraging data collection, cleaning, feature engineering, model building with XGBoost achieving the best accuracy, and deployment on a cloud platform, the project aims to create a valuable tool for users to gain insights into the Gurgaon real estate market,predicting price and getting recommendation about the properties.